How much Self-Care are you administering in the midst of the Re-entry or Relocation Journey?

 24. Visit your vision every.single.day;

 We all have unique signature-care-taking patterns – whether we are aware of them – or not.
 What are yours?
-And if you are about to embark on the journey of Re-entry or Relocation or are in the midst and riding the waves, write down some of your very best self-care practices – then take action to do them – all in one day if that’s what it takes to feel better, or sprinkle them throughout your week.
+And if you are about to embark on the journey of Re-entry or Relocation or are in the midst and riding the waves of instability or insecurity, write down some of your very best self-care practices – then take action to do them – all in one day if that’s what it takes to feel better, or sprinkle them throughout your week.

 What if this could be easy, way easier than you thought?

-Whether you are big time into Re-entry or relocating to a previous culture and country that you once called “home”, a Re-entry Reset will happen – no matter what.
+Whether you are big time into Re-entry or moving to a previous culture and country that you once called “home”, a Re-entry Reset will happen – no matter what.
 Be prepared to manage it with better self-care.
-Imagine yourself into greater self-care and beyond regular health, but into magnificent vibrant health.
+Imagine yourself into greater self-care and beyond regular health, but in magnificent vibrant health.